The Hills: New Beginnings: Casting

 Original cast members Heidi Montag, Spencer Pratt, Stephanie Pratt, Audrina Patridge, Whitney Port, Jason Wahler, Frankie Delgado and Brody Jenner were all set to return.
 It was revealed by People that Lauren Conrad, the original star of The Hills, would not return for the revival.
 Us Weekly confirmed that Kristin Cavallari, who replaced Conrad as star of The Hills in season six, and Lo Bosworth, who was a main cast member for season six, would also not return.
 Us Weekly also reported that Cory in the House star Kyle Massey would have been part of the cast, as well as two bloggers, however, this did not eventuate.
 Kathy Hilton revealed daughters Paris Hilton, Nicky Hilton and son Barron Hilton II were asked to join but declined.
 Stephen Coletti also revealed he declined MTV's offer to appear on the series.
 On October 3, 2018, it was reported that actress Mischa Barton would be joining the cast.
 Barton starred in the Fox television series The O.C., which inspired the creation of Laguna Beach.
 Other new cast members included Kaitlynn Carter, Jennifer Delgado and Ashley Wahler, the wives of Jenner, Frankie Delgado and Jason Wahler, respectively.
 On October 15, 2018, it was confirmed that Brandon Thomas Lee, son of Pamela Anderson and Tommy Lee, would be joining the cast.

 In March 2020, Cavallari announced that she was set to appear as a guest star on the second season.
-In late 2020, it was announced that socialite Caroline D'Amore would have joined the cast of the second season, while Stephanie Pratt and Mischa Barton would have left the series.
+In late 2020, it was announced that socialite Caroline D'Amore joined the cast of the second season, while Stephanie Pratt and Mischa Barton left the series.